EphrahimLaanyu123/Chatwave-project/README.md

 The backend server will run on http://localhost:5000.

 ## Frontend Setup

-Navigate to the frontend directory.
-Install the required Node.js packages using npm install.
-Start the React development server with npm start.
-The frontend application will run on http://localhost:3000.
+The frontend application will run on https://chat-o8bt.onrender.com/

 ## Usage
 Access the ChatWave app by opening http://localhost:3000 in your web browser.